JoryHogeveen/off-canvas-sidebars/readme.txt

 = Theme Setup =

-Off-Canvas Sidebars won't work "out of the box" with most themes, please read the documentation!
+Off-Canvas Sidebars might not work "out of the box" with some themes, please read the documentation!
 [Click here for theme setup documentation.](https://github.com/JoryHogeveen/off-canvas-sidebars/wiki/Theme-setup)

 == Frequently Asked Questions ==